okaforoa/airbnb_project/README.md

-# Airbnb Analytics Pipeline with dbt & Dagster
+# Airbnb Analytics Engineering Pipeline with dbt & Dagster

 This project is a comprehensive implementation of an end-to-end data transformation pipeline using **dbt (Data Build Tool)** and **Dagster**, inspired by the Udemy course *Complete dbt (Data Build Tool) Bootcamp: Zero to Hero*.
 It showcases best practices in analytics engineering, focusing on modularity, testing, documentation, and orchestration.